ThunderFly-aerospace/docs/avionics/TFCAB01/index.md

 ## I²C Cables

-The TFCABxxI2C01 series is optimized for **I²C communication**, featuring twisted design to minimize internal cross-talk and capacitance.
+The TFCABxxI2C01 series is optimized for **I²C communication**, featuring a twisted design to minimize internal cross-talk and capacitance.
 This ensures reliable data transmission in avionics environments.

 ![TFCABxxI2C01](https://user-images.githubusercontent.com/5196729/234793444-a4d4c73b-5eb9-4614-a92b-722d95fa6c30.jpg)